awslabs/idf-modules/modules/replication/dockerimage-replication/README-DATAFILES.md

 ## Why the replication module
 The replication module serves three (3) purposes
 - supports EKS clusters that run in a private or isolate subnet
-- provides an output file that can be used to pass all / any customiztions to the `values` of a helm chart used by the EKS module
+- provides an output file that can be used to pass all / any customizations to the `values` of a helm chart used by the EKS module
 - allows altering the source DNS where helm charts and images are fetched (and added to the output file)

 ### Support for EKS isolated clusters